stevenMouret/web-accessibility-guidelines/_doc/accessibility/tables/complex-data-table.md

 ## A required relevant summary
 In a complex data table, <strong>a summary is required</strong>.
 It must identify the table and describe its nature and structure.

-The summary must be implemented in [the same way as the title in the simple data table](data-table.html#an-optional-relevant-title).
+The summary must be implemented in [the same way as the caption in the simple data table](data-table.html#an-optional-relevant-caption).

 ## Associate cells with their headers
 Unlike the simple data table, the cells and the headers are not associated using the `scope` attribute on the `<th>` tag.
 In a complex data table, the mechanism to associate headers and cells is specific: